Wyoming232/Calculator/README.md

 Error Handling: Provides clear error messages for invalid syntax or mathematical errors like division by zero.

+Input Format: The parser will require numbers and expressions to be separated by a " ", and the lack of a "*" operator will result in error, not multiplication.

 Tech Stack

 Language: C